 If you’re in the market for new Garden Furniture this summer, then we want to help you decide what size garden table should I buy for your outdoor space?

-This is a subject we’ve covered on this Blog before, however, it’s the time of year homeowners turn their attention to their gardens, so it’s always nice to come at it with a fresh pair of eyes at the start of each summer season.
+This is a subject we’ve covered on this blog before, however, it’s the time of year homeowners turn their attention to their gardens, so it’s always nice to come at it with a fresh pair of eyes at the start of each summer season.

 The most common mistake we see is people buying a garden table that’s too small or too big.
 Too small for their needs, too big for their patio or the free outdoor space they have available…

-Our Garden Tables: A Buying Guide article is a great starting point for those new to garden furniture and unsure what what size garden table should I buy.
+Our Garden Tables: A Buying Guide article is a great starting point for those new to garden furniture and unsure what size garden table should I buy.
 It will also help you establish what shape and what type of garden table is best for you and your garden

-In that post we did touch on the question of what size garden table should I buy, and we highlighted a few hints and tips on how to best measure the free space you have available
+In that post, we did touch on the question of what size garden table should I buy, and we highlighted a few hints and tips on how to best measure the free space you have available

-Our How many garden chairs do I need? article on the other hand looked at this from a seating perspective but we’ll include some of the helpful diagrams and tables from that article in this post too.
+Our how many garden chairs do I need? article on the other hand looked at this from a seating perspective but we’ll include some of the helpful diagrams and tables from that article in this post too.

 What we wanted to try and do with this article is look at the ‘working space’ as we dubbed it in that post but focus more on table size and shape.

 Table size is what will ultimately dictate how many chairs you can ‘comfortably’ fit around it.
 The Lazy Susan Shop is segmented by Garden Chairs, 10, 8, 6 seater and so on, and then you can also select by table shape.
-But we wanted to try and help you determine what size and shape of garden table is best for the space you have available.
+But we wanted to try and help you determine what size and shape of garden table are best for the space you have available.

 At Lazy Susan we often talk about treating your patio/garden as an extension of your home, design it like you would a room inside.
 So, we thought we could maybe try and approach it as you would a dining room if that makes sense?